 Separating the analog and digital signal layers with their respective ground planes is also a good strategy to prevent EMI.
 Placing the ground planes between the analog and digital signal layers creates effective shielding between the two layers.
 The analog ground plane should be placed next to the analog signal layer, and the same applies to the digital signal layer.
 This ensure that each signal layer will only induce a return current in its respective ground plane.

-Once you move on to rigid-flex PCB design, you’ll need to define your flex ribbon using a similar stackup as your rigid boards.
-Flex ribbons are thinner than the boards with which they interface, and the flex ribbon will need to have the same stackup as the inner layers in the rigid boards.
+Once you move on to rigid flex PCB design, you’ll need to define your flex ribbon using a similar stackup as your rigid PCB.
+Flex ribbons are thinner than the boards with which they interface, and the flex ribbon will need to have the same stackup as the inner layers in the rigid printed circuit board.
 Flex ribbons typically need to carry signal between boards, and they will also need to have a ground return connection.

 If you intend to extend a power or ground plane all the way across the flex ribbon, use a cross-hatched copper pattern.
 Cross-hatched copper provides improved flexibility over a solid copper film or copper foil.
 Cross-hatched copper should also be used if you need shielding for signal layers on the flex ribbon.